Judge: Greitens case sent to Texas partly to limit publicity - NewsBreak

 The judge in the child custody case involving former Missouri Gov. Eric Greitens ruled that it should move to Texas because his two sons now spend most of their time there, and to better protect the boys from public scrutiny, according to a court document obtained Thursday by The Associated Press.

-The ruling by Boone County, Missouri, Associate Circuit Judge Leslie Schneider, issued in August but not made public in Missouri, also noted that despite allegations of instances of violence levied by Sheena Greitens, there was “no pattern of domestic violence by either Mother or Father."
+Boone County, Missouri, Associated Circuit Judge Leslie Schneider, in the ruling issued in August but not made public in Missouri, only briefly addressed allegations of domestic violence levied by Greitens' ex-wife, Sheena Greitens.

+“The Court finds by a preponderance of the evidence that there has been no pattern of domestic violence by either Mother or Father," Schneider wrote.
+"The children have never been at risk or vulnerable at the hands of either parent.”

+Greitens said in an email to The Associated Press that the judge's comments were vindication.

+“This was a lie, about me and my boys,” Greitens wrote late Thursday.
+“The judge found conclusively that the children were never even at risk or vulnerable.
+The only harm to my children, as the ruling makes clear, came from these lies and their promotion by a willing press.”

-Sheena Greitens' attorney said she never alleged a “pattern” but rather specific instances of abuse.
+Sheena Greitens’ attorney, Helen Wade, said she never alleged a “pattern” but rather specific instances of abuse.

+“Dr. Sheena Greitens never alleged a ‘pattern,’ which is a legal term of art,” Wade said in a statement Thursday.
+“Dr. Greitens related under oath specific instances over a span of time, which were amply documented with third parties at the time, and she stands by her sworn statements.”

 Eric and Sheena Greitens divorced in 2020 and she moved to Texas.
 She is a public affairs professor at the University of Texas in Austin.